 Once you pinpoint the cause of a senior loved one’s poor nutrition, it will be easier to address those concerns.
 Whether it’s having groceries delivered or exploring meal delivery services, there are a variety of solutions to consider.

 If you are considering a senior living community for yourself or a loved one, you can feel confident in Sunrise.
-Our teams are working hard to ensure residents maintain a healthy diet despite the coronavirus.
-COVID-19 Response: Message from Caitlin Rogers, VP of Dining and Nutrition Services explains how we accomplish that.
+Our teams are working hard to help ensure residents maintain a healthy diet despite the coronavirus.
+Caitlin Rogers, VP of Dining and Nutrition Services, explains how we accomplish that.